Gaia’s family call for ‘rapist’ probe review and accuse police of lying to jury - NewsBreak

 “To this day the Independent Office for Police Conduct (IOPC) has failed to do this… We are calling for a real independent investigation because it is absolutely in the public interest for us all to understand how this could be allowed to happen.”

-They say police were aware of significant number of other victims but that each case was dealt with “as a he-said, she-said, rather than what it was – a he-said, they-said.”
+They say police were aware of significant number of other victims but that each case was presented “as a he-said, she-said, rather than what it was – a he-said, they-said.”

-“He was already supposed to be under investigation back in 2014 when he was allegedly grooming Gaia and who knows how many others…. we believe that many of these allegations including Gaia’s were dealt with in isolation,” Ms Pope-Weidemann said.
+“He was already supposed to be under investigation back in 2014 when he was allegedly grooming Gaia and who knows how many others…. we believe that many of these allegations including Gaia’s were dealt with in isolation,” she said.

 “(The alleged rapist) was convicted once again for further child sex offences based on evidence police had been in possession of for years but hadn’t used – we don’t know why.”